docker/docs/docker-cloud/getting-started/deploy-app/3_prepare_the_app.md

 title: Prepare the application
 ---

-In this step, you will prepare a simple application that can be deployed.
+In this step, you prepare a simple application that can be deployed.

 ## Clone the sample app